A 350 year old Christmas conundrum

 How can anyone live to be 180 years old?
 Surely this cannot be correct?
 Most who take the time to read these lines do not believe them to be literally true, although they seem to appreciate the quirkiness of the epitaph.

 I remember as a young boy trying to make sense of this.
-I also read local tales about Macraine, most of which had obviously been invented many years after his death.
+I also read local tales about MacCrain, most of which had obviously been invented many years after his death.
 I concluded that the man is simply a myth and that there is no effective way of establishing any factual truth about this mysterious man at all.
-I have noticed that no-one to date, at least on the internet, has provided a satisfactory explanation as to why this headstone found its way into Kilearnadil Cemetery in the first instance and that is what intrigued me: could it have actually have been erected in this small, insular island community during the 17th century by people knowing it to be a lie?
+I have noticed that no-one to date, at least on the internet, has provided a satisfactory explanation as to why this headstone found its way into Kilearnadil Cemetery in the first instance and that is what intrigued me.
+Could it have actually have been erected in this small, insular island community during the 17th century by people knowing it to be a lie?

 One thing is for sure, the inscription was not written as an enigma for 21st century tourists to resolve.
 It is the product of a unique time and place, and written in such a way as its intended readers would fully understand its message.